 - createFace: create unicast TCP/UDP Faces - destroyFace: destroy Faces - enableLocalControl: enable local control feature on requesting Face - disableLocalControl: disable local control feature on requesting Face createFace uses FaceUri to parse the incoming URI in order to determine the type of Face to make.
-The URI's scheme (e.g., "tcp", "tcp4", "tcp6", etc.) is used to lookup the appropriate ProtocolFactory in m_factories.
-Failure to find a factory results in a code 501 "unsupported protocol" control response.
-Otherwise, Face Managers calls ProtocolFactory:: createFace method to initiate asynchronous process of face creation (DNS resolution, connection to remote host, etc.),
+The URI must be canonical.
+A canonical URI for UDP and TCP tunnels should specify either IPv4 or IPv6, have IP address instead of hostname, and contain port number (e.g., "udp4://192.0.2.1:6363" is canonical, but "udp://192.0.2.1" and "udp://example.net:6363" are not).
+Non-canonical URI results in a code 400 "Non-canonical URI" control response.
+The URI's scheme (e.g., "tcp4", "tcp6", etc.) is used to lookup the appropriate ProtocolFactory in m_factories.
+Failure to find